 Murwillumbah holds a variety of events all year round, a few of them include:

 Held annually in August each year, this festival is the second oldest festival in Australia.
 Running for over 50 years.
 The event runs over several days and included numerous events.
 Some were family fun days in the park, parades, and a Ball.

 Taste the Tweed in Murwillumbah

-Tweed Foodie Fest began as a tribute to the 2011 inaugural Foodie Friday dinner party, which came as a surprise to the organizers and now hundreds of foodies on a regular basis.
-It is all about a “paddock to plate experience where people can visit the farms, pick their produce and enjoy the tastes of the Tweed created by the hands of our local chefs”.
+Tweed Foodie Fest began as a tribute to the 2011 inaugural Foodie Friday dinner party.
+Came as a surprise to the organizers and now hundreds of foodies on a regular basis.
+It is all about a “paddock to plate experience where people can visit the farms.
+Pick their produce and enjoy the tastes of the Tweed created by the hands of our local chefs”.
 They hold regular events throughout the year.

 Tweed’s Biggest Dinner Party

 See their website for more info: Tweed Foodie Fest

 The Tyalgum Festival of Classical Music is a world-renowned event.
 It is being held at the Tyalgum Village since it began in 1991.
 Many artists have ranked the 1908 Tyalgum Hall alongside some of the best concert venues in the world.
 Wonderful music combined with a magnificent, picturesque view of the Tweed Valley, makes this annual festival a unique and breathtaking experience.